hopalingo/hopalingo.github.io/index.md

 Due to this being in a draft, we will have downtime while working on new courses.
 This is so we are able to produce an enjoyable time for you learning code.

 Status: <code style="color : green">Online!</code>

+# What they said about us.
+> idk how to code

+> whats hopalingo

+> how do i close the app